Wine Content and Labelling Act, 2000, S.O. 2000, c. 26, Sched. PSkip to content

 (a) keep for sale or sell wine manufactured using imported grapes or grape product to the Liquor Control Board of Ontario;

-(b) keep for sale and sell wine manufactured using imported grapes or grape product under the supervision and control of the Registrar of Alcohol, Gaming and Racing under the Alcohol and Gaming Regulation and Public Protection Act, 1996.
+(b) keep for sale and sell wine manufactured using imported grapes or grape product under the supervision and control of the Liquor Control Board of Ontario.
 2000, c.
 26, Sched.
 P, s.
-3; 2017, c.
-34, Sched.
-44, s.
-1.
+3.

 Administration of Act by designated body

 4 (1) The Lieutenant Governor in Council may, by regulation, designate one or more bodies for the purpose of administering this Act and the regulations made under it, or any part of them, and may make regulations,

 (a) governing the designation, including prescribing the conditions that must be met before the designation is made, such as the signing of an administrative agreement between the Minister and the body; and